How can we help you?

 The government's proposals

-The government has committed to bringing employment tribunals up to standard, by working to further digitise them, and will increase the time limit within which employees are able to bring a tribunal claim from three months to six months.
+The government has committed to bringing employment tribunals up to standard, by working to further digitise them, and will increase the time limit within which employees are able to bring a tribunal claim from three months to six months (the latter provision is due to be brought in under the Employment Rights Bill).
 This will allow more time for internal procedures to be completed which Labour suggests will potentially decrease the number of claims.

 Existing position